basicsofICT/CLI-BasicUsage-temp/README.md

 - Follow each section in order

-- The autograder checks **exact filenames and locations**, so type the commands as asked.
+- You are able to check your score on your own.

+- Remember to frequently commit and push the changes (No. 15 )

 ---

 ***Do not edit check.sh or .github/classroom/autograding.json.***

 ***Good luck 🚀***
-## 📂 1.
-Create the project folders
+## 1. Create the project folders

 ```bash
 # Make main project folder with two sub-folders: src & docs